ACSC – Australian Cyber Security Centre

 The Australian Cyber Security Centre (ACSC) is an important Australian Government initiative to ensure that Australian networks are amongst the hardest in the world to compromise.

-The centre brings together existing cyber security capabilities across Defence, the Attorney-General’s Department, Australian Security Intelligence Organisation, Australian Federal Police and Australian Crime Commission in a single location – the Ben Chifley Building in Canberra.
+The centre brings together existing cyber security capabilities across Defence, the Attorney-General’s Department, Australian Security Intelligence Organisation, Australian Federal Police and Australian Crime Commission in a single location.

 Importantly, it creates a hub for even greater collaboration and information sharing with the private sector, state and territory governments and international partners to combat the full breadth of cyber threats.